geoffmazeroff/shamazon/ProjectPlan.md

 - Modify mock product repo to take a constant JSON string with 2 products and convert that into two product models
 - Map the JSON wrapper instance to the Product model the UI binds to
 - Build out service that communicates with 3rd-party API
+- Improve format of index page (thumbnails use Bootstrap class and are clickable)
+- Add navbar with search functionality to index page